Pull to refresh

 In office since March 2025

-For 63 years, the Food and Drug Administration required drugmakers to prove their products worked in at least two rigorous clinical trials before Americans could take them.
-On February 18, 2026, Commissioner Marty Makary formally ended that standard, announcing that one trial will now be the "default position" for all new drugs—not just treatments for rare and fatal diseases, but medications for common conditions affecting millions of patients.
-In accompanying articles published in the New England Journal of Medicine and JAMA, Makary and Deputy Commissioner Vinay Prasad emphasized that the single-trial standard does not eliminate evidence requirements; instead, sponsors must provide "confirmative evidence" through mechanistic data, findings from related indications, animal models, real-world evidence, or data from drugs in the same class.
+For 63 years, the FDA required drugmakers to prove their products worked in at least two rigorous clinical trials.
+On February 18, 2026, Commissioner Marty Makary formally ended that standard.
+Now one trial is the 'default position' for all new drugs—from rare diseases to common conditions affecting millions of patients.
+In accompanying articles published in the New England Journal of Medicine and JAMA, Makary and Deputy Commissioner Vinay Prasad emphasized that the single-trial standard doesn't eliminate evidence requirements.
+Instead, sponsors must provide 'confirmative evidence' through mechanistic data, findings from related indications, animal models, real-world evidence, or data from drugs in the same class.